Josayah32/Josayah32/README.md

 - 💬 Ask me about: Anything
 - 📫 How to reach me: jfallesgon11501@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love watching Anime as well as Playing Valorant
+- ⚡ Fun fact: I love watching Anime as well as playing Valorant

 Thanks for Visiting!😊